sarahshi/mineralML/README.md

 Read the [documentation](https:/mineralML.readthedocs.io/en/latest/) for a run-through of the mineralML code.

 ## Run on the Cloud
 If you do not have Python installed locally, run mineralML on [Google Colab](https://colab.research.google.com/github/SarahShi/mineralML/blob/main/mineralML_colab.ipynb).
+The Cloud-based version runs rapidly, with test cases of >10,000 microanalyses classified within 4 seconds.

 ## Run and Install Locally
-Obtain a version of Python between 3.7 and 3.11 if you do not already have it installed.
-PyIRoGlass can be installed with one line.
+Obtain a version of Python between 3.7 and 3.11 if you do not already have it installed. mineralML can be installed with one line.
 Open terminal and type the following:

 ```
 pip install mineralML